-The annual wage range for LPNs reported by the Bureau of Labor Statistics was $31,640 to $58,710 in 2014.
-That same year, eighty percent of RNs earned between $45,880 and $98,880.
+The annual wage range for LPNs reported by the Bureau of Labor Statistics is $31,640 to $58,710.
+Meanwhile, eighty percent of RNs earn between $45,880 and $98,880.
 As a general rule, nurses with bachelor's or master's degrees earn higher salaries, and those who work in major cities usually make more than nurses in rural areas.

 There will always be a need for skilled surgical nurses, and the demand for nursing services continues to increase.
 With many older nurses leaving or expected to leave the workforce between 2012 and 2022, opportunities for LPNs and RNs are projected to grow substantially – by 25 percent and 19 percent, respectively, according to the Bureau of Labor Statistics.
 With technology allowing more seniors in the rapidly expanding aging population to undergo surgery for a greater number of medical conditions, the need for surgical nurses will also increase proportionately.